scrapy/scrapy/scrapy/trunk/docs/ref/settings.rst

 DEFAULT_SPIDER
 --------------

-Default: None
+Default: ``None``

-The default spider class that will be instantiated for urls for which no specific spider was found.
-This default class must have a constructor which receives as only parameter (apart of self) the domain name of the given url.
+The default spider class that will be instantiated for urls for which no specific spider is found.
+This class must have a constructor which receives as only parameter the domain name of the given url.

 .. setting:: DEPTH_LIMIT